Streetcleaner: Critical reception and legacy

 As well as impressing critics, Streetcleaner has cultivated a major following among other musicians.
 Neurosis said that the album "was a game changer for everybody" that "forever changed heavy music", and Burton C. Bell of Fear Factory said, "[it] is a fantastically produced and written record; every song is an opus".
 Roy Christopher of Slap Magazine wrote, "1989's Streetcleaner is the seminal industrial-metal hybrid sound that bands all over the world are still trying to recreate".
 Devin Townsend also called the album "seminal" and claimed it as a major influence on his music, and in 2014, Revolver's Jon Wiederhorn wrote that Streetcleaner and Godflesh's second album, 1992's Pure, influenced bands like Korn, Isis and Converge.
 Dominick Fernow (better known as Prurient) credited the song "Like Rats", especially its noisy introduction, as a major influence on his musical experimentation.
 Aaron Turner of Isis described hearing Streetcleaner the first time by saying, "It honestly scared me.
 I was like, 'What the fuck is this?'
 It didn't even sound like music to me.
 Like, the first time I saw the Melvins, I didn't like it, but it made an impression on me that I can still recall today".
 In 1999, Isis covered the title track, beginning a long partnership between Turner and Broadrick.
 Broadrick reflected on the album as a highlight of his career by saying, "I'm really proud—even though it's been like an albatross around my neck—of the Streetcleaner album by Godflesh, because it was made without any ambition, and it seemed to change a lot of things in music and have a really wide effect".
+He later said in 2026 that "it's probably the best Godflesh album."